dfelinto/blender-manual/manual/rigging/skinning/obdata.rst

  .. warning::

-   FIXME - warning body below

     A single object can have several :guilabel:`Armature` modifiers (with e.g. different armatures, or different settings...), working on top of each other, **or** mixing their respective effects (depending whether their* :guilabel:`MultiModifier` option is set, see :doc:`their description </modifiers/deform/armature#options>` for more details), and only one "virtual old parenting" one, which will always be at the top of the stack.

 Note finally that for settings that are  present in both the armature's :guilabel:`Armature` *panel and in the objects'* :guilabel:`Armature` modifier panel (namely,